attowatt/i2c2midi/hardware/i2c2midi_hardware_MK2/BUILD-GUIDE.md

 ## IV

 - Solder the 1x10 angled pin header to PCB b.
+Note the orientation: If the LEDs are on the bottom, the pins point  to the right.
 - Make sure it sits straight on the PCB.
 I prefer to secure the header in place with an excess spacer (1x1 or 1x2 with metal pins removed), then solder the two outer pins.
 I then remove the extra spacer and solder the remaining pins.

 ![](pictures/i2c2midi_MK2_build_09.JPG)